MicroEJ/docs/Tutorials/tutorialUnderstandMicroEJFirmwareBuild.rst

 Dependencies Between Processes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-* The MicroEJ Platform must be rebuilt in the following cases:
+* Rebuild the MicroEJ Platform in the following cases:

   * When the MicroEJ Architecture (``.xpf``) changes.